-Hotel Dieu Shaver Health and Rehabilitation Centre is a specialty healthcare facility that excels in providing rehabilitation, complex care and geriatric services to patients from the Niagara Region.
+As the only rehabilitation hospital in Niagara, Hotel Dieu Shaver Health and Rehabilitation Centre is a specialty hospital that excels in providing rehabilitation and complex care to thousands of patients across the Niagara Region.

 Mother Mary Immaculate, Sisters St. Catherine Brennan and Veronica Callahan from RHSJ arrived in 1945.
 Soon after, the RHSJ along with a group of dedicated citizens began to raise money for this exciting new project.
 While the hospital was being established, the sisters purchased a large home and began a 28 bed maternity hospital which would close once the acute care hospital opened.